cmacdonald131/laptop-customization/README.md

-# laptop-customization
+# Laptop Customizer
-Thinking in React
+_Starter project for React course_

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).